Phage discovery workshop: a week of hands-on learning

 The sessions combined practical lab work, mentorship, and group discussions, making the science both accessible and engaging.
 Many participants were working with phages for the very first time, and the energy in the lab was incredible-curiosity, excitement, and plenty of “aha!” moments.

 The success of this workshop reflects the power of peer-led training.
 Isabella and Madeline not only shared technical skills but also their own journeys as researchers, inspiring our cohort to see themselves as future contributors to this fast-growing field.
+With their help our cohort quickly applied their knowledge in critical thinking about phage applications in health, agriculture, and biotechnology.
+They presented their group projects during the incubation periods, leading to a very successful workshop.

 We’re grateful to the Mutalik Lab at LBNL for their partnership and look forward to hosting more immersive, hands-on workshops like this.
 Phage discovery is not just about viruses-it’s about building the next generation of scientists who will bring new insights to microbiology, biotechnology, and beyond.
+By fostering young researchers in microbiology and real-world science, we are also building awareness of alternative approaches to antibiotic resistance.

-(Photos: students learning to isolate phages, preparing assays, and celebrating successful results!)
+Photos: students learning to isolate phages, preparing assays, and celebrating successful results!